Twixes/pypi-assistant/README.md

 # [Python PyPI Assistant for VS Code](https://marketplace.visualstudio.com/items?itemName=twixes.pypi-assistant)

 Understand and upgrade your Python dependencies effortlessly.
-PyPI Assistant adds 3 key features to your `requirements.txt` and `pyproject.toml` files:
+PyPI Assistant adds three key features to every `requirements.txt` and `pyproject.toml` file:

 -   Hover tooltips on PyPI dependencies.
 All the key details, right in the editor – package description, author, license, and last release date, plus links.
 -   CodeLens inline info.
 See the latest version at a glance.